Saturday , 23 November 2024

 And then the twisting and turning journey of grief began.

 I miss you every single day.
 If it’s true that we mourn in proportion to the significance of our relationships then, this is going to take longer than I thought.
 Once, in the days after you were gone, Arty started barking and I was sure I heard you join the chorus.
 It only ever happened that once.
 He misses you.
-He looked for you a lot in those early days and slept in your spots and has even taken on a few of your characteristics.
+He looked for you a lot in those early arty5days and slept in your spots and has even taken on a few of your characteristics.
 I wish he had been able to say goodbye.
 It broke my heart, his seeking you out, his confusion.
 It’s not what I wanted for him.

 You should know that I’m in a much better place.
 Arty and Chad and the understanding of so many kind friends and strangers has helped me heal.
 I don’t squeeze the heartbreak out into a million tears, anymore.
 Where I used to scoop you into my arms, I now hold fast to memories of you.
 I collect them happily.
-They are warm and make me smile.
+They are warm and make me fleamesmile.
 And just like you were, they are never, ever far from my side.

 Someday, I will honour the lessons you taught me about patience and kindness and rescue another animal in need.
 But it’s going to have to be someone special (you know how finicky Arty is about the company he keeps).
 Somewhere there is a dog being passed up because they are old or sick or so fearful that they’ve never had the chance to be who they really are.
 And I know I can help because you’re the one who gave me that gift.
 You gave me a decade-long lesson in compassion.
 How many of us are so lucky?